 The documentation shall be in English or accompanied by an English translation.

 ExMC shall develop and maintain a document detailing the requirements for documentation to be submitted when applying for an IECEx CoC, ExTR or QAR.
-Refer to IECEx 02A, Guidance for Applicants seeking IECEx Certification under the IECEx Certified Equipment Scheme, IECEx 02.

-The documentation may be provided in paper form or electronic format.
-If electronic format is used, it shall be provided in a commonly used file format as determined by the ExMC, e.g. PDF or TIFF on a commonly used storage medium, e.g. CD-ROM, DVD-ROM or by any other data transfer technology.
+Refer to IECEx 02A for basic guidance.The documentation may be provided in paper form or electronic format.
+If electronic format is used, it shall be provided in a commonly used file format.

 Samples